lrenazhou/lrenazhou.github.io/content/ephemera.md

 ## Inspiration

-the moon, the body, body horror, bodies of water, holes, desire, yearning, the strange & supernatural & surrealist, chinese folklore, Socialism with Chinese Characteristics, the politics of revolution & solidarity, becoming & undoing, eggs, pills, computers, computer-generated-poetry, simulations
+the moon, the body, body horror, bodies of water, holes, desire, yearning, the strange & supernatural & surrealist, chinese folklore, Socialism with Chinese Characteristics, the politics of revolution & solidarity, becoming & undoing, eggs, pills, computers, computer-generated poetry, simulations

 ## Books I Like